alond44/PathGenerator/README.md

 ### Algorithms and Simple Examples
 #### Local Path- Probability Random Walk Path
-The first kind of algorithm we have imlemented in order to create the path was a "random surfer".
+The first kind of algorithm we have imlemented in order to create paths was a "random surfer".
-At each point the agent decides which place to go from 8-ways opportunities by random, with the limitation of not going back from the same way that we came from (so in practice 7-ways selection).
+At each point the agent decides which place to go from 8-ways opportunities by random, with the limitation of not going back from the same way that it came from (so in practice 7-ways selection).

 <img src="https://github.com/alond44/PathGenerator/blob/main/Results/simple_example_Probabilistic.png" width="600">